phil-mansfield/symphony/docs/source/symlib_documentation.rst

 .. function:: symlib.n_hosts(suite_name)

-    Returns the number of hosts in a simulation suite.
-Can be used with :func:`symlib.get_host_directory` to loop over all the host halos in a suite.
+    Returns the number of zoom-in simulations, each of which is associated with one "target" host halo, in a simulation suite (the Symphony suites are: LMC, Milky Way, Group, L-Cluster, and Cluster).
+Can be used with :func:`symlib.get_host_directory` to loop over all target host halos in a suite.

     :param str suite_name: The name of the simulation suite.
     :rtype: int

 .. function:: symlib.get_host_directory(base_dir, suite_name, halo_name)

     Returns the name of a simulation directory given the base directory that all the suites are stored in, the suite, and the halo name.
 The halo name can either be the literal halo name (e.g., ``"Halo023"``) or a number in the range :math:`[0,\,N_{\rm host})`.
-This can be combined with :func:`symlib.n_hosts` to loop over all the hosts in the suite.
+This can be combined with :func:`symlib.n_hosts` to loop over all the hosts in a suite.

     :param str base_dir: Base directory containing all suites.
     :param str suite_name: Name of the simulation suite.
-    :param halo_name: Name or index of the halo.
+    :param halo_name: Name or index of the target host halo.
     :type halo_name: str or int
     :rtype: str, the name of the host's simulation directory.